Codecademy/docs/content/general/concepts/data-science/data-science.md

 ---
-Title: 'Data Science'
+Title: "Data Science"
-Description: 'Data Science is a multidisciplinary field of study that utilizes data collection, data analysis, data visualization to extract insight from data.'
+Description: "Data Science is a multidisciplinary field of study that utilizes data collection, data analysis, data visualization to extract insight from data."
 Subjects:
-  - 'Data Science'
+  - "Data Science"
-  - 'Data Visualization'
+  - "Data Visualization"
-  - 'Machine Learning'
+  - "Machine Learning"
 Tags:
-  - 'Matplotlib'
+  - "Matplotlib"
-  - 'Pandas'
+  - "Pandas"
-  - 'NumPy'
+  - "NumPy"
-  - 'Database'
+  - "Database"
-  - 'SQLite'
+  - "SQLite"
-  - 'Scikit-learn'
+  - "Scikit-learn"
 CatalogContent:
-  - 'paths/data-science'
+  - "paths/data-science"
-  - 'learn-python-3'
+  - "learn-python-3"
-  - 'learn-r'
+  - "learn-r"
 ---

 **Data Science** is a multidisciplinary field of study that utilizes data collection, data analysis, and data visualization to extract insight from data.
 It incorporates skills from a long list of computer science, statistical, mathematical, and visual design disciplines.